-The rules in this chain can be changed by means of the operating system.
+The rules in the kics_bypass chain can be changed by means of the operating system.

-For example, to exclude incoming and outgoing HTTP traffic, you need to add a rule by running the following command: iptables -t mangle -I kics_bypass -m tcp -p tcp --dport http -j ACCEPT.
+For example, you can add a rule to the kics_bypass chain by running the following command: iptables -t mangle -I kics_bypass -m tcp -p tcp --dport http -j ACCEPT.

 When the application is removed, the kics_bypass rule chain in iptables and ip6tables is removed only if it was empty.